Camora0/Wasteland-Reborn/loreout.md

 ### Select your correct resolution

-Scroll near to the bottom of left pane in Mod Organizer 2 for the category "INI SETTINGS - Choose only one!"
+Scroll near to the bottom of left pane in Mod Organizer 2 and look for the category "INI SETTINGS - Choose only one!"
-Select the appropriate file for your display, and ensure no other ini options are active.
+Select the appropriate file for your display, and ensure no other ini options are actived.
-If you are running Ultrawide, or SuperUltrawide you will also need to select the appropriate option in OPTIONAL PLUGINS just below.
+If you are running Ultrawide, or Super Ultrawide you will also need to activate the appropriate option in OPTIONAL PLUGINS just below.

 ### Launching Game

-There will be a drop-down box on the upper right of MO2 and a big run button right next to it.
-Ensure that it is set to `LoreOut`, if not select it in the drop-down box, and then click the run button.
-You have to run the modlist through Mod Organizer 2 in order to load the mods correctly as Mod Organizer handles most mods via VFS (Virtual File System).
+There is a drop-down box on the upper right of MO2 and a big "Run" button right next to it.
+Ensure that it is set to `LoreOut`.
+If not, select it in the drop-down box and click the run button.
+You have to run the modlist through Mod Organizer 2 in order to load the mods correctly, as Mod Organizer handles most mods via VFS (Virtual File System).

-### IT IS IMPERATIVE YOU SET THESE UP TO GET THE INTENDED GAMEPLAY EXPERIENCE
+### IT IS IMPERATIVE YOU SET THESE TO GET THE INTENDED GAMEPLAY EXPERIENCE

 First, create your character.
-Once you have exited the vault, press ESC.
+Once you have exited the vault press ESC.
 Select Mod Config and navigate to the MCM settings menu.
 Then click on the dropdown titled "MCM Settings", and then "MCM Settings Manager".
 Press Apply on the preset.
 Afterwards you will need to exit back into the game to select "Remove" on a pop up regarding Legendary effects.
 Confirm that pop up, then go back to the MCM settings manager and re-apply the preset settings.

 Once this is done, save your game, then exit to desktop.
 Restart the game and you're good to go!